a0xnirudh/docs/pages/Managing Challenges/update_challenge.md

 {% include image.html file="enable_challenge.png" alt="Enable challenges on kurukshetra" caption="Enabling/Disabling a challenge on kurukshetra" max-width=850 %}

-All the challenges present in the framework are listed above and one can simply clicking on the checkbox, to enable/disable any challenges.
+All the challenges present in the framework are listed above and one can simply click on the checkbox, to enable/disable any challenges.

 ### Editing challenges